Skip to contents

 Now that we have the island_tbl we can convert this to the DAISIE data list to be used by the DAISIE inference model.

-To convert to the DAISIE data list ( i.e. the input data of the DAISIE inference model) we use create_daisie_data(), providing the island_tbl as input.
+To convert to the DAISIE data list (i.e. the input data of the DAISIE inference model) we use create_daisie_data(), providing the island_tbl as input.
 We also need to specify:

 • The age of the island or archipelago.
 Here we use an island age of one million years (island_age = 1).

 • The number of species in the mainland source pool.
 Here we set it to 100 (num_mainland_species = 100).
 This will be used to calculate the number of species that could have potentially colonised the island but have not.
-When we refer to the mainland pool, this does not necessarily have to be a continent, it could be a different island if the source of species immigrating to an island is largely from another nearby island (a possible example of this could be Madagascar being the source of species colonising Comoros).
+When we refer to the mainland pool, this does not necessarily have to be a continent, it could be a different island if the source of species immigrating to an island are largely from another nearby island (a possible example of this could be Madagascar being the source of species colonising Comoros).
 This information is used by the DAISIE model to calculate the colonisation rate of the island.

 data_list <- create_daisie_data(